KesseNones/LmaoProgrammingLanguage/README.md

 	- Performance: O(1)
 	- Given a stack with anything on top, consumes that item and saves it in variables with the given name `[NAME]`.
 	- General form: given stack `v`, applying `var mak x ;` results in stack ` ` where `v` is stored in a variable by name of `x`.
+	- Be aware that `[NAME]` can only exist once with an error being thrown if the variable is already created.
 	- Example Program:

 		```